MDS Files

 Digital Signatures

 When opening an MDS file, its signature integrity is verified first.
 Files that fail verification due to tampering or corruption during transfer cannot be opened.
+See Managing Signing Keys for how to handle verification failures.

 If verification passes, the signer's trust level determines how the file is handled: